Best Nose Hair Trimmer of 2020

 The Groom Mate Platinum XL is entirely manual.
 You use two hands to turn the cutter yourself.
-It works as well as any powered version but takes quite a bit longer to do any given trimming job.
+It works and any powered version but takes quite a bit longer to do any given trimming job.
 For those that travel a lot, live simply, or can't be bothered to maintain a battery-powered device, this is the best choice we know of.
 The construction is robust and simple; with no electric motor or circuits, the Platinum is fully submersible.
-We expect this product to last, which is something we can't necessarily say about the electronic versions.
+We expect this product to last, which we can't necessarily say about the electronic versions.

 On the topic of quality control, we disassembled the Powlaken to inspect and clean after initial use and found that the cutting head reattached in an insecure fashion; it still works but goes to show that you get what you pay for.

 One of the notable downsides to this product is that the battery life is just around average.
-We also think that its primary performance as a nose hair trimmer doesn't quite match the heft of the rest of the product.
+We also think that its primary performance as a nose hair trimmer doesn't quite match the rest of the product's heft.
 It gets the job done, but it is not super powerful.
-However, if at the end of the day you want a basic trimmer with a couple of extra features, this one could be worth considering.
+However, if you want a basic trimmer with a couple of extra features, this one could be worth considering.

 Like other budget consumer electronics in the modern age, this Panasonic uses generic, widely available major parts.
-The cutting head, for instance, is the same as that on the Powlaken trimmer and is very similar to the heads on a few others.
+For instance, the cutting head is the same as that on the Powlaken trimmer and is very similar to the heads on a few others.
 These similarities do not present a direct issue but suggest that ongoing quality control and consistency could be vulnerable with this model.
 This model, though, is not alone in that regard.